nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC05 - Delete a profile**

-**Precondition: There is at least one profile added into DorManagerPro**
+**Precondition: There is at least one profile added into DorManagerPro.**

 **MSS:**